mightyramfan/Simple/Markdown samples/Enginuity E3600/E3600_DC_Output_Panel_Protections.md

 > [!WARNING]
 >
 > **Do not connect any external voltage source to the DC output ports.
-Backfeeding will void the warranty.**
+Backfeeding will void the E3600_Warranty.**